 Measures for Justice (MFJ) works with data extracted from administrative case management systems (CMS).
 These data are originally collected by the source agencies for the purpose of tracking the processing of individual cases and usually involve manual data entry into the CMS.
 As such, they may be subject to errors at any stage of the collection and recording process.
-MFJ excludes unreliable values (e.g., a filing date that is in the future—04/30/2025) and data elements (e.g., the initial appearance date is missing in 80% of cases) from all analyses.
+MFJ excludes unreliable values (e.g., a case filing date that is in the future—04/30/2115) and data elements (e.g., the initial appearance date is missing in 80% of cases) from all analyses.

 Standardizing Data Across Jurisdictions

 Statutory laws, agency practices, terminology, and case management systems vary across and within states.
 MFJ has developed a Standard Operating Procedure (SOP) to match all data to a uniform coding schema that allows for apples-to-apples comparisons.
 This includes, but is not limited to: